FelixOnline/v2/content/articles/2016-12-2-a-return-to-stars-hollow--gilmore-girls.md

 subtitle: >
   Gilmore Girls is a well-loved multi-generational drama set in a picturesque Connecticut town.
 Its original run was a cultural touchstone, and its popularity made it an ideal candidate for Netflix’s recent revival spree.
 How does the revival compare?
 date: "2016-12-02 15:04:54 +0000"

 # Attributes from Felix Online V1
 id: "6539"
 old_path: /tv/6539/a-return-to-stars-hollow--gilmore-girls-
 aliases:
  - /tv/6539/a-return-to-stars-hollow--gilmore-girls-
+imported: true
+comments:
+ - GG are coming back Theres no way the ending is gonna be left unresolved AND I BET ITS GONNA BE A BOY breakthecircle AND RORY WILL NAME HIM RICHARD

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true